Insight into the threat level at your company

 Efficient, effective and customer-oriented solutions for every security issue.

-Cocoon is known as one of the precursors in the market.
+Cocoon is known as one of the forerunners in the market.

-A personal approach combined with a project-based method provides customized solutions.
+A personal approach in combination with a project-based approach ensures customization.

 Rob van Dijk RSE RCE ATO